Apple keyboards: Magic Keyboard for iPad

-On March 18, 2020, the Magic Keyboard was announced alongside the introduction mouse cursor support for iPadOS 13, and includes a trackpad and front-and-back protection, as a more capable alternative to the Smart Keyboard.
+On March 18, 2020, the Magic Keyboard was announced alongside the introduction of mouse cursor support for iPadOS 13, and includes a trackpad and front-and-back protection, as a more capable alternative to the Smart Keyboard.
 Like the Smart Keyboard, it uses the Smart Connector to draw power, and also comes with a USB-C port for pass-through charging of the iPad Pro.
 Its keys are backlit and use a scissor-switch mechanism.
 It attaches magnetically to the iPad Pro or iPad Air, which sits above a cantilever that allows adjusting the viewing angle.

 Several revisions of the Magic Keyboard have been released, in black and white colors, and are compatible with 11-inch and 12.9-inch iPad Pro models from 2018 and later, and 10.9-inch iPad Air models from 2020 and later.
-A non-floating version, named Magic Keyboard Folio, was released for the iPad (10th generation).
+A version for the entry-level iPad model, called the Magic Keyboard Folio, was released for the iPad (10th generation).
+This version relies on a two-piece mechanism with separate kickstand and keyboard components to attach to the iPad, instead of a single piece with a cantilever.
+The Magic Keyboard Folio also features a 14-key function row.

+A second-generation thinner Magic Keyboard for iPad Pro (M4) was introduced on May 7, 2024, with general availability on May 15, 2024.
+It features the larger trackpad with haptic feedback and the 14-key function row previously used on the Magic Keyboard Folio.
+The second-generation Magic Keyboard design was later brought to the iPad Air (M3) on March 4, 2025, but without trackpad haptic feedback, a keyboard backlight, or an aluminum case.

 Discontinued keyboards

+Apple Numeric Keypad II (A2M0056)

+The Numeric Keypad II was Apple's first external keypad.
+Originally created by Michael Muller at The Keyboard Company in 1977 at the request from Steve Jobs for the Apple II.
+In 1980, Apple purchased The Keyboard Company and became the Accessory Products Division.

 Apple Numeric Keypad IIe (A2M2003)

-The Numeric Keypad IIe was Apple's first external keypad.
-Released as an option specifically for the popular Apple IIe computer in 1983, it helped correct some of the II series' shortcomings.
+The Numeric Keypad IIe was released as an option specifically for the popular Apple IIe computer in 1983, it helped correct some of the II series' shortcomings.
 Later, the Platinum IIe would incorporate the numeric keypad into its built-in keyboard.

 Lisa Keyboard (A6MB101)

-The first keyboard not to be integrated into the CPU case like the Apple II and III series before it.
+The first keyboard not to be integrated into the case like the Apple II and III series before it.
 It was designed for and came with the Apple Lisa.
 Like the Apple III before it, it was intended to be a business computer and included an integrated numeric keypad.
-Like all Apple computers before it, it came in a beige case to match the CPU and connected by a unique TRS connector.
+Like all Apple computers before it, it came in a beige case to match the Lisa and connected by a unique TRS connector.
 In addition it carried over the use of the "open" Apple key from the Apple III as a command key (though it was represented by the "closed" Apple character) and included a pullout reference guide hidden under the keyboard.